TL;DR

-As an FCA-authorised expert with over 800,000 policies arranged, WeCovr understands that for UK business leaders, health is not personal—it's capital.
+As an insurance intermediary with over 1,000,000 policies arranged, WeCovr understands that for UK business leaders, health is not personal—it's capital.
 This guide explores why private medical insurance is a critical investment to protect your most valuable asset: you.
 Your enterprise depends on it.

 In the relentless world of British business, leaders are celebrated for their vision, resilience, and strategic acumen.
 You steer the ship, inspire your team, and carry the weight of responsibility.
 But what happens when the captain is unwell?